codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 Here we have an object stored in the variable `theTree`.
 An object in JavaScript is just a bundle of `variables` and `functions` enclosed by a couple of curly braces `{}`.
-The variables `name` and `age` are used to describe the tree's properties.
-On the other hand, the function `produce` is used to describe its ability to yield fruits.
+The variables `name` and `age` are used to describe the tree's properties; And the function `produce` is used to describe its ability to yield fruits.

-Please take note that we don't need to use the keywords `var` and `function` for bundled variables and functions of an object.
+Please take note that we don't need to use the keywords `var` and `function` for bundled variables and functions of an object; Values are bound with the variables using a colon `:` instead of an equal sign; And bundled things separated by commas.

 Normally, when referring to object, the variables are called `properties` and the functions are called `methods`.
 But, it's just the words matter, isn't it?
 We're gonna keep calling them `variables` and `functions` because they're just that.

-To access the bundled variables and functions, a dot `.` is used to chain the object's reference and bundled stuff.
+To access the bundled variables and functions, a dot `.` is used to chain the object's reference and the bundled stuff.
 This is it!
 The dot which was mentioned in our [first tutorial](https://codenart.github.io/smart/#the-baby-first-javascript-statements).
 We've used it many times with the statement `console.log()`.
 The `console` itself is an object; And the function `log` is actually bundled in the object.